 The bank did however stress that payment holidays are only available in exceptional circumstances - a pandemic being one of them.

-Standard Bank clients who’re interested in such an option are encouraged to get in touch with the Debt Care Centre.
+Standard Bank clients who are interested in this option are encouraged to get in touch with the Debt Care Centre.

-First National bank (FNB): Similar to Standard Bank, FNB has extended payment holidays to all of their credit-active customers, whether it be the individual or a business.
+First National bank (FNB): Similarly to Standard Bank, FNB has extended payment holidays to all of their credit-active customers, whether it be an individual or a business.

 “Our approach is to offer qualifying customers a payment break by paying instalments on their behalf for a period of three months.
 As a result, we’ve structured our assistance at prime interest rates to alleviate the financial burden and give customers the flexibility to repay the facility over flexible terms.